bacalhau-project/bacalhau/docs/examples/workload-onboarding/bacalhau-docker-image/index.md

 Remember that the "latest" tag is just a string.
 It doesn't refer to the latest version of the Bacalhau client, it refers to an image that has the "latest" tag.
 Therefore, if your machine has already downloaded the "latest" image, it won't download it again.
 To force a download, you can use the `--no-cache` flag.
 :::

-## Running Common Bacalhau Commands

-Now we're ready to run some common Bacalhau tasks.

-### Check the Version

-It's always a good idea to check the version of the client you're using.
-Mismatched versions can cause unexpected behaviour; a bit like trying to shove a US quarter into a UK pound coin slot.
-It works, but you're probably not getting your coin back.
+## Check version

+Check the version of the Bacalhau client you are using.

 ```bash